 All procurement activities executed by the WEP on behalf of VCE, using the WEP's counterparty agreements, will be subject to the credit policies and procedures outlined in the WEP's Energy Risk Management Policy.
 The WEP's credit policy requires that all counterparties be evaluated for creditworthiness by the WEP Middle Office prior to execution of any transaction and no less than annually thereafter.
 Additionally, counterparties shall be reviewed if a change has occurred, or perceived to have occurred, in market conditions or in a company's management or financial condition.
 This evaluation, including any recommended increase or decrease to a credit limit, shall be documented in writing and includes all information supporting such evaluation in a credit file for the counterparty.
 A credit limit for a counterparty will not be recommended or approved without first confirming the counterparty's senior unsecured or corporate credit rating from one of the nationally recognized rating agencies and/or performing a credit review or analysis of the counterparty's or guarantor's financial statements.
-The WEP's credit analysis shall include, at a minimum, current audited financial statements grade rating.
+The WEP's credit analysis shall include, at a minimum, current audited financial statements or other supplementary data that indicates financial strength commensurate with an investment grade rating.
 Trade and banking references, and any other pertinent information, may also be used in the review process.